 |Protein 16 g||33%|

 |Calcium 3%||Iron 9%|

 *Percent Daily Values are based on a 2,000 calorie diet.
 Your daily values may be higher or lower depending on your calorie needs.
 The values here may not be 100% accurate because the recipes have not been professionally evaluated nor have they been evaluated by the U.S. FDA, but were calculated by MyFitnessPal, Inc. by Under Armour, Inc.

 NOTE: If you add the optional ingredients (cheese and/or sour cream), please remember to calculate those calories, etc…as well.

 - To help lower the cholesterol use less fat in your ground venison burger.
 This recipe was calculated using 80/20 ground venison burger because that’s what most hunters use.
 If your burger has less fat this recipe will also have less fat and cholesterol.
 You can use ground venison that has no fat added in this recipe and it will still be delicious!

-- To help lower the saturated fat even further, use a different oil for frying the veggies and burger.
-If you have a Gotham Steel pan, you can omit the oil completely because it will not stick.
+- To help lower the saturated fat even further, use a different oil for frying the veggies and deer burger.
+If you have a Gotham Steel pan or any good copper pan, you can omit the oil completely because it will not stick.
 Once the meat and veggies are done transfer it to a larger pot before adding everything else.

 - To help lower the sodium use a low-sodium beef broth or use venison broth.
 You could also use a salt alternative for the added salt in the recipe.